donfranke/pcrematcher/README.md

 # PCRE Matcher
-Matches a list of URLs against a list of PCREs (Perl Compatible Regular Expressions), meant to detect visits to malicious sites.
+asdMatches a list of URLs against a list of PCREs (Perl Compatible Regular Expressions), meant to detect visits to malicious sites.
 The PCREs can be maintained by you or provided by intel sources; the list of URLs come from your proxy logs; the list of exceptions is a list you maintain to eliminate false positive matches (not all the PCREs are perfect.)

 # Input Files
 * list of pcres